GoosefleetEO/aa-memberaudit/README.md

 ### Compliance Groups

-The compliance group feature enables you to prevent users from accessing services who have not yet added all their characters to Member Audit.
+The compliance group feature enables you to prevent users who are not fully compliant - i.e. who have not yet added all their characters to Member Audit - from getting access to a service.
 This can be an effective incentive for users to add all their characters.

 Compliance groups are designated Alliance Auth groups.
-Once enabled they are automatically assigned to compliant users and revoked from non compliant users.
+Users are automatically assigned or removed from these groups depending on their current compliance status.

+To require compliance for accessing a service, just add the respective permissions to the compliance groups.

+You can define multiple compliance groups.
+This can be useful if you want to configure individual service access for each state, e.g. by having a compliance group for each state.

+The feature is enabled as soone as at least one compliance group exists.
+Once enabled, a user will be notified when he gains are looses his compliance status.
+To disable the feature you can either delete all compliance group designations or the compliance groups themselves.

+To create a compliance group please follow these steps:

+1. Create a new internal group under Group Management / Groups
+1. Add the permissions you want to grant to compliant users only
+1. Designate that group as compliance group by adding it under Member Audit / Compliance Group Designations

 A user is compliant when the following two criterias are both true:

 - User has access to Member Audit (i.e. has the access permission)
 - User has registered all his characters to Member Audit

-The feature is enabled when at least one group is designated as compliance group.
-Once enabled a user will be informed through a notification when he gains are looses his compliance status.

-Service access can be linked to compliance by assigning the permissions to the compliance groups.

-You can define multiple compliance groups.
-This can be useful if you want to use this feature for multiple states, which different permissions settings for each state.

-To create a compliance group and enable this feature you need to do the following:

-1. Create a new internal group under Group Management / Groups and assign it the permissions you want to grant to compliant users.
-2. Define that new group as compliance group by adding it to Member Audit / Compliance Groups

 >**Note**:<br>Only internal groups can be enabled as compliance groups.

-If you want to disable the complance groups feature just remove any groups from Member Audit / Compliance Groups or you can also delete the groups themselves.

 >**Important**:<br>Once you have enabled a group as compliance group any user assignments will be handeled autoamtically by Member Audit and Alliance Auth.